-My favorite caravan park in Cairns is the “Coconut Grove”.
+My favourite caravan park in Cairns is the “Coconut Grove”.

-Set amongst 28 acres of landscaped tropical gardens this park has it all.
-Even though it was school holidays it was still very peaceful.
+Set amongst 28 acres of landscaped tropical gardens this park has it all and even though it was school holidays it was still very peaceful.

 The staff at the coconut grove are very experienced and put our site away from most of the families.
 You know the family sites with all the scooters, bikes, screaming kids, yelling parents and yapping dogs.

-The facilities are amazing, adult hot spas (some kids couldn’t read that sign), pancake breakfasts, aqua aerobics, tennis courts, two pools, 18 hole mini-golf, outdoor movies, tennis courts, and the list goes on…
+The facilities are amazing, adult hot spas (some kids couldn’t read the Adults Only sign), pancake breakfasts, aqua aerobics, tennis courts, two pools, 18 hole mini-golf, outdoor movies, tennis courts, and the list goes on.

 I’ve been coming to this park since I was a kid with my parents.
-Then bringing our own boys.
-Everyone always has a fabulous time here.
+Then, coming often with my our own boys.
+The whole family always has a fabulous time here.

-Each site is surrounded by your own garden of palm trees and hibiscus flowers.
+Each site is surrounded by a garden of palm trees and hibiscus flowers.
 The gardens are well kept and it felt like our own bit of paradise.
 We even had rain so we were ecstatic.

 Lake Placid and the hydro electric station Barron Gorge